 - The subsidence is ongoing.
 This means you need to have work carried out to remedy the subsidence problem.
 Otherwise, you could be trying to sell an unmortgageable property.

 In the circumstance of ongoing subsidence, you will need to accept a lower house price value if you want to sell and do not want to have any repairs completed.
 This will allow the buyer to have the cash to carry out the work.

 Guaranteed property sale

-If your property is suffering with subsidence you can achieve a sale through WeBuyAnyHome.
-We can buy your house in any condition.
-Furthermore, because we are a cash house buying company, we could have your property sold in just seven days.
-If you want to sell your house that has subsidence get a cash offer from us today or call free on 0808 301 7386.
+If your property is suffering from subsidence, you can achieve a sale through WeBuyAnyHome.
+We could have your property sold quickly within seven days.
+If you want to sell your house that has subsidence get a cash offer from us today or call free on 0800 020 9600.